-The Measures for the Administration of Risk Control of Zhengzhou Commodity Exchange and Detailed Rules for Futures Clearing of Zhengzhou Commodity Exchange both provide for the margin requirement system in detail.
-Specifically, a futures brokerage member (FB member) is required to have a minimum balance of RMB 2 million in its clearing reserve fund, and a non-futures brokerage member (non-FB member) RMB 500,000; trading margin rates are set depending on the product covered by each futures contract and the periods of its lifecycle; during the trading process, an appropriate level of trading margin for a position opened in a futures contract on the current day is collected at its settlement price on the previous trading day; at daily clearing, an appropriate level of trading margin for all positions in the futures contract is collected at its settlement price on the current day; If changes in the price of a futures contract calculated at the settlement price, for four consecutive trading days, reach to three times the prescribed price limit, or for five consecutive trading days, reach three point five times the prescribed price limit, ZCE has the right to raise the margin level up to three times the margin level then applicable to the futures contract; If market risks increase significantly, ZCE has the right to adjust the trading margin level for the said contract; in case that a member or a client holds both long and short positions in the contract month, trading margin is collected for the long or short position; and in case of arbitrage trading, trading margin is collected for the larger of the long and short positions.
+The Measures for the Administration of Risk Control of Zhengzhou Commodity Exchange and Detailed Rules for Futures Clearing of Zhengzhou Commodity Exchange both provide for the margin Key consideration1: A requirement system in detail.
+Specifically, a futures brokerage CCP should have a member (FB member) is required to have a minimum balance of margin system that RMB 2 million in its clearing reserve fund, and a non-futures establishes margin brokerage member (non-FB member) RMB 500,000; trading margin levels commensurate rates are set depending on the product covered by each futures with the risks and contract and the periods of its lifecycle; during the trading process, particular attributes of an appropriate level of trading margin for a position opened in a each product, futures contract on the current day is collected at its settlement price portfolio, and market on the previous trading day; at daily clearing, an appropriate level of trading margin for all positions in the futures contract is collected at its settlement price on the current day; If changes in the price of a futures contract calculated at the settlement price, for four consecutive trading days, reach to three times the prescribed price limit, or for five consecutive trading days, reach three point five times the prescribed price limit, ZCE has the right to raise the margin level up to three times the margin level then applicable to the futures contract; If market risks increase significantly, ZCE has the right to adjust the trading margin level for the said contract; in case that a member or a client holds both long and short positions in the contract month, trading margin is collected for the long or short position; and in case of arbitrage trading, trading margin is collected for the larger of the long and short positions.

 When designing the margin requirement system, ZCE fully considers the particular attributes of each product and market it serves to have the margin requirement system commensurate with them.
 For example, the trading margin level is set by considering factors such as the fluctuations of historical price of products listed on ZCE.
 The measurement of risk exposures is based on potential future risk exposures with at least a 99% degree of confidence.
-For arbitrage portfolio investments, ZCE grants margin reduction or exemption incentives, e.g., margin is collected only from the larger side in the calendar spread arbitrage and some cross-commodity arbitrage portfolios.
+For arbitrage portfolio investments, ZCE grants margin reduction or exemption incentives, e.g., margin is collected only from the larger side in the calendar spread arbitrage and cross-commodity arbitrage portfolios.